 The development of the distal plaque was ended in all the female kids and in all except one of male kids in the 16th month of the study (Fig. 5).
 The latest closure took place in the seventeenth month and the study was terminated (Table 2).
 In conclusion, the distal tibial growth plates were closed later than the proximal tibial growth plates.
 The months of the beginning and the completion of the closure of tibial growth plates and the number of animals are presented in Table 2.

 As a result of the evaluation, the process of closure of proximal and distal plaques after the start of the first symptoms related to the closure of the epiphyseal plates were determined to vary between 2 and 5 months in both genders (Table 2).

 The rate of the lengthening of the bones was found to be higher in the first 8 months (mean deference 4.9 and 5.2 cm male and female, respectively) than the following 8-month period in both genders (mean deference 2.1 and 1.7 cm male and female, respectively) (Table 3).

-in harmony with each other and providing longitudinal bone growth are called
+Specialized tissues extending longitudinally between the epiphysis and diaphysis of long bones, consisting of three different anatomical components, working in harmony with each other and providing longitudinal bone growth are called growth plates (Brighton, 1978).

 In the study, the difference between the tibial lengths measured in two consecutive months was attributed to the bone growth as a result of activation of the growth plates.